Professor Christopher Southgate

 Chris is also the author of eight collections of poetry, the most recent being 'Rain Falling by the River (Canterbury, 2017) and 'Chasing the Raven' (Shoestring, 2016).
 For more information see Chris's website www.christophersouthgate.org.uk.

 The interaction of evolutionary theory with Christian theology.
 See his podcast in the 'Homebrewed Christianity' series.

 The origin of life as a problem in science, theology and philosophy.

 Environmental ethics in relation to Christian theology, with particular reference to the climate emergency.

 The poetry of T.S.
 Eliot, G.M.Hopkins and R.S.Thomas.

 The concept of 'glory' in the Bible and tradition.

 Ministerial responses to tragedies in congregations (see tragedyandcongregations.org.uk for a project funded by the Templeton World Charities Foundation Inc. from 2017-21)

 Chris has a long-time collaboration with Dr Andrew Robinson, Honorary University Fellow in the Dept. Robinson and Southgate were one of only two teams in the world to gain all three rounds of funding in the Science and Transcendence Advanced Research Series (www.ctnsstars.org).

-Chris has been working with the Revd Canon Dr Carla Grosch-Miller, Postdoctoral Research Associate in the Dept, and the Revd Hilary Ison, on a project on tragedies in congregations, funded by the Templeton World Charities Foundation.
+Chris also worked with the Revd Canon Dr Carla Grosch-Miller, Postdoctoral Research Associate in the Dept, and the Revd Hilary Ison, on a project on tragedies in congregations, funded by the Templeton World Charities Foundation.